katyhogankdc/Early_Warning_System/Data_Checking_Guide.md

 orderbys.student\_number

+_Notes:_

+_15-16 R1 3rd grade General Knowledges (Sci & SS) grades are not available in the StoredGrades table for Quest (1013), but are in the EWS._
+_15-16 R1 4th grade General Knowledges (Sci & SS) grades are not available in the StoredGrades table for Valor (1014), but are in the EWS._

 # MAP/STEP/F&amp;P

 1. Use the Student Acheivement – TestScores data source to compare records to the results of the queries below